 These parts could be purchased individually or we could make a kit out of them with matching and labeled connectors.
-There is a 10% discount on our kits so purchasing everything together as a kit can sometimes be a good deal.
 For a kit all parts needed to make the motor run need to be included so we can test the kit before shipping it, so it would need to include a throttle.
 We assemble and bench test all kits to make sure that they work properly before shipping them.

 Please let me know your thoughts on this and we can take it from there.